vincode-io/Humboldt/README.md

-# Zavala
+# Ringgold

-A dedicated outliner for macOS, iPadOS, and iOS.

-## Download

-Zavala 1.2 has been release!
-You can [download it in the App Store](https://apps.apple.com/us/app/zavala/id1546457750).
+The intial goal of this project is to provide Shortcuts support for Micro.blog.
+It may be expanded to include support for other Micropub implementations.

+Right now we can just upload images and post HTML to Micro.blog.
+We're interested in hearing how else you would like to script access to Micro.blog using Shortcuts.
+There is a good chance we'll implement it.

 ## Community

-Let's talk outliners!
-Head over to [Discussions](https://github.com/vincode-io/Ringgold/discussions) for outliner discussion and to express what you would like to see in an outliner application.
+Let's talk!
+Head over to [Discussions](https://github.com/vincode-io/Ringgold/discussions) for discussions and to express what you would like to see in this application.
 Be sure to read our [Code of Conduct](https://github.com/vincode-io/Ringgold/wiki/Code-of-Conduct).